DJV7893/School_District_Analysis/README.md

 ---
 ### Results

-Our refactored analysis produced the following results:
+Our refactored school data analysis produced the following results:

   * The district summary was only slightly affected by the exclusion of the test scores.
 Only a couple of the key metrics were reduced by less than a tenth of a decimal point.